DavidPickles/jottings/raw-book-club-record.md

 - Made sense of much of my frustration with corporate life.
 - Some in the group thought it had big intellectual gaps, e.g. is it really waste when it is essential to try several ideas, many of which you know won't work?
 ### Papers and artices on trans issues by Various Authors
+- Included Kathleen Stock (concerned by some aspects of trans activism)
+- Provacative and interesting.
+- We should do more sets of papers and articles, but it's a bit onerous having to put them together.
 ###  The New Working Class: How to Win Hearts, Minds and Votes by Claire Ainsley
 rating: 5
 - Well intentioned, well researched policy recommendations
 - Earnest and a bit dull
 ### The Secret Barrister: Stories of the Law and How It's Broken by The Secret Barrister
 rating: 7
-- Eye opening descriptions of the shitshow that is the criminal law in the UK.
+- Eye-opening descriptions of the shitshow that is the criminal law in the UK.
 ###  Why I'm Longer Talking to White People About Race by Reni Eddo-Lodge
 rating: 6
 - Descriptions of the problems of being black in the UK
 - Well written and angry.
-- Felt like I wasn't the audience she was addressing, and if she doesn't want to talk to me, why should I care?
+- Felt I wasn't the audience she was addressing, and if she doesn't want to talk to me,  why should I care?
 ###  Hillbilly Elegy: A Memoir of a Family and Culture in Crisis by JD Vance
 rating: 8 warning
 - Life and culture in poor white America by someone who worked his way out.